 We were granted a budget that will enable to test with enough ideas and recruit a very professional team to run the acceleration itself.

-It is also crucial that the motivation of me (the programme manager) has been built over several years of working closely with the technology ecosystem and a drive to bring on real change to the Estonian public sector.
+It is also crucial that the motivation of myself has been built over several years of working closely with the technology ecosystem and a drive to bring on real change to the Estonian public sector.
 Over the last few years, the network necessary for this innovation was built, and now is the time to turn this asset into something valuable.

-Last but not least - you need to be humble.
-If the government has invested into taking risks, then serve them well and without asking for public recognition or similar.
-It will come in due time, but first you need to deliver on your vision.
+Last but not least - we need to be humble.
+If the government has invested into taking risks, then we need to serve the government well and without asking for public recognition or similar.
+It will come in due time, but first we need to deliver on your vision.